 Starting a business takes time, commitment, and patience.
 It can’t be done overnight, but when the planning is done well, the payoff is getting your business up and running efficiently.

 Money does make the business world go round, and just like any new business owner, a military veteran looking to start his or her own business is going to need money.
-Fortunately, there is a range of options to consider, from self-funding to family and friends networks, crowdfunding, and a range of loans.
-In addition, modern entrepreneurs can engage in newer practices like strategic partnerships or age-old options like bartering to raise the money needed.
-Once funding is secured, it will be time to get down to the nitty-gritty of choosing a business structure and registering the business.
+Fortunately, there are a range of options to consider, from self-funding to family and friends networks, crowdfunding, and a range of loans.
+In addition, modern entrepreneurs can engage in newer practices like strategic partnerships or age-old options like bartering to raise money needed.
+Once funding is secured, it will be time to get down to the nitty gritty of choosing a business structure and registering the business.

 Once funding is secured for the business, the next step is to set it up on paper.
 This includes choosing a structure (will it be a sole proprietorship or a corporation or something else?), registering the business and obtaining any required licenses or permits, setting up the business bank account, and obtaining insurance as needed.